I was told the tumor was inoperable and I had two years to live if I received chemotherapy and radiation. Just two years.

 The most common malignant primary brain tumor is called glioblastoma multiforme.
 These tumors are often aggressive and infiltrate surrounding brain tissue.

-A Phase I clinical trial, funded by the American Cancer Society and launched through Roswell Park Cancer Institute's Center for Imm
+A Phase I clinical trial, funded by the American Cancer Society and launched through Roswell Park Comprehensive Cancer Center's Cen

 One week before my brother was set to study business in Singapore this summer, Dr. Metchler delivered his alarming news.